 V. Restoran Tian Wai

-Packed on weekends, this restaurant serves reasonably-priced seafood dishes done in either Malay or Chinese style.
+This restaurant serves reasonably-priced seafood dishes done in either Malay or Chinese style.

 Note: If you don’t speak any Chinese, it might be difficult for you to order dishes!